Grewal-Pam/france-grants/README.md

 - Python extraction/load + SQL transformations

  See the full GCP Medallion + Knowledge Graph pipeline in [cloud/](cloud/) — diagrams, SQL models, automated deploy workflows, and reproducible ELT jobs are documented in `cloud/infra/README.md`.

+---

+## 🧠 AI Agent (RAG + LLM Reasoning)

+For intelligent, conversational exploration of the data, the repository includes an **agentic RAG system** that:

+- **Perceives** queries and classifies them (KG lookup, summary stats, or open-ended RAG)
+- **Plans** execution steps dynamically
+- **Executes** knowledge graph lookups, vector search, and LLM summarization
+- **Scores** confidence and logs traces for auditability

+**Tech Stack:**
+- Vector search: ChromaDB + Sentence Transformers (MiniLM-L6-v2)
+- LLM: Groq FREE tier (llama-3.1-8b-instant)
+- UI: Streamlit web app

+**Example queries:**
+- "Which African countries received health funding from France?"
+- "How much did France spend on health in Africa?"
+- "Explain France's health aid strategy in Africa"
+- "How many grants are there?”

+➡️ See [src/agent/README.md](src/agent/README.md) for detailed documentation on the agentic pipeline, perception logic, and execution flow.

+---

+## 🙌 Acknowledgements

+Inspired by datasets and methodologies from:

+- OECD
+- ONE Campaign
+- Data Commons

+Thanks to the communities and organizations that maintain these datasets and standards.

+---